genesiscommunitysuccess/docs/docs/server-reference/infrastructure/clusters.md

           …
     }

 Every Genesis process is an independent Java process running on a dedicated JVM.
-Each process can be configured with JVM-specific memory management configurations (-Xmx -Xms etc.) in the _modul_e**-processes.xml** file.
+Each process can be configured with JVM-specific memory management configurations (-Xmx -Xms etc.) in the _module_**-processes.xml** file.

 Example: